pixeljuggle/curriculum-vitae/README.md

 **Technical Support Team Lead** | Jun 2018 – Dec 2020

 - Managed a high-output engineering team; optimised departmental processes and enhanced cross-team diagnostics to meet demanding project KPIs.

+**UX / UI Designer** | Dec 2020 – Dec 2021

+- Designed and prototyped a new BMS application in Figma, working closely with the R&D team to deliver a customer-ready product within strict deadlines.